python-microservices/pyms/docs/ms_class.md

 ## Personalize your microservices

-Microservice class initialize the libraries and other process by this way:
+The Microservice class initializes libraries and other process in the following way:

 ```python
 		...